 Several publications relating to health and medicine in British India are free to access online as part of the Medical Heritage Library.

-The India Office Medical Archives Project is funded by a Wellcome Trust Research Resources award.
-Researchers in any field using this collection may be eligible to apply for a Wellcome Trust Research Bursary.
+The India Office Medical Archives Project was funded by a Wellcome Trust Research Resources award.